huaweicloud/terraform-provider-huaweicloud/docs/resources/drs_job.md

 }
 ```

-### Create a DRS job to synchronize database level data to the HuaweiCloud RDS database
+### Create a DRS job to synchronize database level data to the HuaweiCloud RDS database and net type is VPC

 ```hcl
 variable "name" {}